-If you are a travelholic, Australia or specifically Sydney is surely always on the list of the top must-come-destination!
-However, as you might be aware, Sydney, which is one of the most expensive cities in the world, can deter you from getting the most of this lovely city.
-So, how can you still enjoy the beauty of Sydney without harming too much your wallet?
-Let check out the “4 days travel on a budget to Sydney” written by Trang Le – a traveling lover currently living in Melbourne.
+If you love traveling, Australia, or specifically Sydney, is undoubtedly on the list of the top must-visit destination.
+However, as you might be aware, Sydney, one of the most expensive cities in the world, can deter you from getting the most of this lovely city.

 - Trip: Melbourne to Sydney Budget: 500 – 600AUD (flight ticket and accommodation, Adele concert ticket, eating, shopping, and transportation included)

-- Requirements: Walking ability + good health conditions + Food sharing + Modest shopping + Early wake-up and late comeback
+- Requirements: Walking ability + health conditions + Food sharing + Modest shopping + Early wake-up and the late comeback

 - The note includes my itinerary, my tips, my recommendations.